Intermodalics/pickit-docs/docs/examples/pickit-example-case-depalletizing-buckets.rst

 .. image:: /assets/images/faq/depal-buckets-4.png

-Robot camera calibration
+Robot-camera calibration
 ------------------------

-Once the camera is mounted to the robot flange, robot camera calibration should be carried out.
+Once the camera is mounted to the robot flange, robot-camera calibration should be carried out.
 Refer to :ref:`robot-camera-calibration` for further guidance.